mozilla/gecko-dev/browser/extensions/newtab/docs/v2-system-addon/about_home_startup_cache.md

 If, at this point, nothing has been streamed from the parent, we fall back to loading the dynamic `about:home` document.
 This might occur if the cache doesn't exist yet, or if we were too slow to pull it off of the disk.
 Subsequent attempts to load `about:home` will bypass the cache and load the dynamic document instead.
 This is true even if the privileged about content process crashes and a new one is created.

 The `AboutHomeStartupCacheChild` will also be responsible for generating the cache periodically.
 Periodically, the `AboutNewTabService` will send down the most up-to-date state for `about:home` from the parent process, and then the `AboutHomeStartupCacheChild` will generate document markup using ReactDOMServer within a `ChromeWorker`.
 After that's generated, the "privileged about content process" will send up `nsIInputStream` instances for both the markup and the script for the initial page state.
-The `AboutHomeStartupCache` singleton inside of `BrowserGlue` is responsible for receiving those `nsIInputStream`'s and persisting them in the HTTP cache for the next start.
+The `AboutHomeStartupCache` singleton is responsible for receiving those `nsIInputStream`'s and persisting them in the HTTP cache for the next start.

 ## What is cached?